• Skip to primary navigation

 • Prepare your favorite rub in a small bowl.
 We recommend our rib rub or Sweet & Smoky Rub.

-• Once the smoker is preheated to 225 degrees Fahrenheit place ribs, bone side down, on the smoker and let smoke for 3 hours at 225 degrees Fahrenheit.
+• Place ribs, bone side down, on the preheated smoker and let smoke for 3 hours.

 • Mix together ½ cup apple juice and ½ cup water in a spray bottle and spritz ribs with mixture every half hour.